What is a Ransomware Attack?

 NetWalker encrypts files on the local system, mapped network shares and enumerates the network for additional shares, attempting to access them using the security tokens from all logged-in users on the victim’s system.

 Below is an example of their ransom note:

 Learn more -> Download Netwalker Ransomware Intelligence Report

-NotPetya was first detected in 2017 rapidly infiltrating systems across multiple countries.
+NotPetya is a ransomware variant of Petya was first detected in 2017 rapidly infiltrating systems across multiple countries.
 What’s particularly nasty about this family of ransomware is its use of stealthy propagation techniques that allow it to swiftly move laterally to encrypt other systems across an organization.
 NotPetya ransom notes have demanded $300 USD for each infected machine.

 Learn more -> NotPetya Technical Analysis

 Discovered in 2016, encrypts the Master File Table (MFT) and the Master Boot Record (MBR), making it impossible for you to access anything on the drive.
 Often it is launched with another exploit call Mischa, so that if Petya lacks the privileges necessary to gain access to the MFT or MBR, Mischa is enabled to one by one

 On December 9, 2019, a vendor of PINCHY SPIDER’s REvil ransomware as a service (RaaS) posted a threat to leak victim data to an underground forum.
 This is the first time CrowdStrike Intelligence observed the group or their affiliates making such a threat, and it appeared to be in frustration over failing to monetize compromises at a U.S.-based managed service provider (MSP) and a China-based asset management firm.
 Since that time, affiliates of PINCHY SPIDER have posted data on more than 80 victims.

 Learn more -> REvil Origins and Analysis